TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 - **object_vector_visualgenome** 300-d spacy feature extracted using object name using weigh trained on visualgenome caption
 - **shortest_path_distance** a square matrix of shortest path distance (in number of steps) between pairwise locations, where `-1` means two states are unreachable from each other.

-If you would run `create_dateset.py`, you need to put `yolov4_ai2thor_last.weights` to `"yolo_dataset/backup"`

 If you want to change the angle at which the agent bends, change `rotation_possible_inplace` on line 77 of `create_dataset.py`.
 360 divided by `rotation_possible_inplace` is the number of directions to bend, e.g., it is good for you to change `rotation_possible_ inplace = 4` for 90 degrees, and `rotation_possible_inplace = 8` for 45 degrees.

-If you want to use YOLO for bounding boxes, you will need to create a weights file obtained from the training by YOLO.
-(Name example: yolov4_ai2thor_last.weights)
-If you create the weights file, name the model as in the Name example, and uncomment lines 618~651, 717, and 761 of "create_dataset.py", you can create an h5 file with YOLO added to the bounding box.
+If you want to use YOLOv4 for bounding boxes, you will need to create a weights file obtained from the training by YOLOv4.
+If you create the weights file, name the model like "yolov4_ai2thor_last.weights", and uncomment lines 618~651, 717, and 761 of "create_dataset.py", you can create an h5 file with YOLOv4 added to the bounding box.
+You need to put weights file to "yolo_dataset/backup".

 ### Training or Evaluation
 To train or evaluate your network, you need to use a json file as experiment.
 You can create a experiment file using the script `create_experiment.py`.
 One experiment file contains training set and evaluation set, reward function and network used.
 You can set these values using the script (``--help`` to see documentation).